 Reviews from JazzWise, JazzTimes, JazzWeekly, JazzLives, Syncopated Times, JazzWax, Take Effect, Midwest Record, and more

 JAZZWAX (Marc Myers) - ANGELA VERBRUGGE/Love for Connoisseurs (Gut String): Canadian singer Angela Verbrugge recently released her second studio album, Love for Connoisseurs (Gut String).
-I found her after stumbling across one of her video clips on YouTube, read how hard she's been working, what she's been through and decided to interview her by email.
 Her new album is so beautiful and original.
 All 12 songs feature her lyrics to new or existing jazz compositions by modern-day composers.
 Her vision is to create a new vocal jazz repertoire by collaborating with composers who write innovative, catchy melodies in the style of the classic jazz standards.
 What a refreshing idea.
 While Ella, Frank, Bing, Peggy and other legacy artists from the 1940s and '50s remain vital, why should singers keep recording the same old songs when they can create their own.
 I've been begging singers to kick the dusty songbook habit for years in JazzWax posts.
 Now it's happening, especially in Canada, as Angela relates in our conversation.
 Now she hopes others will do the same by trying to create additional "pages" to the songbook and that the new songs will become enduring and that other vocalists and instrumentalists will perform and record them.
 I'm for that!
 Read the whole interview on JAZZWAX.